rtmax0/ssl-daily-check/README.md

 Run the SSL Daily Check manually:

 ```
-poetry run ssl-checker
+poetry run ssl-daily-check
 ```

 To set up automatic checking, add a cron job:

 ```
-0 0 * * * /path/to/your/poetry/environment/bin/ssl-checker
+0 0 * * * /path/to/your/poetry/environment/bin/ssl-daily-check
 ```

 This will run the SSL Checker daily at midnight.